 - 1. Leave the school premises without prior agreed consent. - 2.
 Be in unsupervised areas such as the bus park or behind the Art Block. - 3.
 Drop litter. - 4.
 Act in a way that would put themselves or others at risk of harm. - 5.
 Play any game that involves physical contact. - 6.
 Play ball games outside of designated areas: tennis courts, field. - 7.
-Use disrespectful language or swear at any time. - 8.
-Damage school property. - Smoke, vape or consume or bring onto school premises prohibited substances, for example 'energy drinks'. - 10.
+Use disrespectful or discriminatory language (in line with Equality & Diversity Policy) or swear at any time. - 8.
+Damage school property. - 9.
+Smoke, vape or consume or bring onto school premises prohibited substances, for example 'energy drinks'.
+(The school reserves the right to search and confiscate, in line with government guidance). - 10.
 Use mobile phones on school site without obtaining consent from a member of staff.